 We must remember that Permaculture and the economy of business are not separate.
 We can gain more profitability in small businesses and clean up large businesses through embracing relative location.
 Below shows a graph of what the ZERI corporation was able to do with a brewing operation by matching inputs and outputs together.
 All the sudden with our food web being more complex, there is less waste and more products, employment, and ultimately profit being accrued.

 A couple of great resources for reading more about this is William McDonough’s book called Cradle to Cradle.
 Another favorite of mine is Gunter Pauli’s latest book called The Blue Economy.
 Here he presents many great opportunities of using waste streams as ways to increase sustainability in a diverse array of communities.
-Below you can see a scanned picture from this book which again details matching inputs and outputs.
-He calls it cascading nutrients which of course echoes another Permaculture Principle called Energy cycling.
+By having other life kingdoms in relative location, a company can turn outputs of waste into inputs for other life kingdoms and product development energy generation.
+Below you can see a scanned picture from this book, which again details matching inputs and outputs, this time for coffee.
+He calls it cascading nutrients which of course echoes another Permaculture Principle called Energy Cycling.
 As we see the Permaculture principles are like petals of a rose, folded on top of each other, one spinning one direction, and others going the opposite, yet comprising what we call the rose.